-During 2020 and 2019, Citizens recognized ceded written premiums of \$12,372 and \$9,328 respectively, as a result of depopulation.
+During 2021 and 2020, Citizens recognized ceded written premiums of \$4,220 and \$12,372 respectively, as a result of depopulation.

 Citizens provides policy administration services with respect to the assumed policies.
 All agreements provide for the Takeout Company to adjust losses.
 While Citizens is not liable to cover claims after the assumption, Citizens continues to service policies for items such as policyholder endorsements or cancellation refunds.
 Should Citizens process and provide a refund to policyholders, such amount is subsequently collected from the Takeout Company.
-At December 31, 2020 and 2019, net assumed premiums receivable in the amount of \$317 and \$2,318 respectively, were due from certain Takeout Companies and are reported as other receivables under reinsurance contracts in the accompanying statutory-basis statements of admitted assets, liabilities and accumulated surplus.
-In addition, premiums due to Takeout Companies of \$6,049 and \$147, at December 31, 2020 and 2019, respectively, are included in reinsurance payable on the accompanying statutory-basis statements of admitted assets, liabilities and accumulated surplus.
+At December 31, 2021 and 2020, net assumed premiums receivable in the amount of \$88 and \$317, respectively, were due from certain Takeout Companies and are reported as other receivables under reinsurance contracts in the accompanying statutory-basis statements of admitted assets, liabilities and accumulated surplus.
+In addition, premiums due to Takeout Companies of \$6,049 at December 31, 2020 (\$0 at December 31, 2021) are included in reinsurance payable on the accompanying statutory-basis statements of admitted assets, liabilities and accumulated surplus.